MidnightDreamerX17/skill20/Races/Dwarf.md

 - +1 Constitution
 - -1 Charisma

-Drinking the Strong Stuff: Dwarves apply both Strength and Constitution bonuses to all saving throws against body-altering effects such as poison, paralysis, polymorph, petrification, etc.
+Drinking the Strong Stuff - Dwarves apply both Strength and Constitution bonuses to all saving throws against body-altering effects such as poison, disease, size change, paralysis, polymorph, petrification, etc.

-Hard-Headed Resistance: Dwarves apply their Constitution bonus to all saving throws against magic.
+Hard-Headed Resistance - Dwarves apply their Constitution bonus to all saving throws against magic.

-Mountainhome Rune: Every Dwarf is associated with a unique rune.
+Mountainhome Rune - Every Dwarf is associated with a unique rune.
 They are ageless for as long as the rune remains intact.
 If they unbind themself from their rune, then they have one year to bind themselves to a new one.
 If they go for more than a year without a Mountainhome Rune, then they start aging at the same rate as gnomes.
 The type of rune that a Dwarf is born with grants an extra Craft skill.

 - Brass Rune - Craft (INT) (Clockwork)
 - Clay Rune - Craft (INT) (Pottery)